broncowdd/SnippetVamp/readme.txt

 - a cache (cleared only if you add/edit/delete/change status)
 - a multiselection tag option
 - search for more than one word
+- bookmarklet to get snippets from a web page
+- backup/retore/import from/to a snippet.dat file

 Todo list: